What kinds of adoption do you specialize in handling?

 In January 2013, Congress and the President approved new legislation which was signed and entered into law making the adoption tax credit a permanent credit (the old version had a sunset date of December 31, 2012) raised the maximum qualifying limits for families wishing to avail themselves of the adoption tax credit.
 For many of our clients who qualify for the adoption tax credit, the credit covers the majority of their adoption expenses making adoption far more affordable.
 You will want to speak with your tax advisors or accountant about the applicability of the adoption tax credit to your situation and whether you would be entitled to the entire credit or to only a portion of it based upon your adjusted gross income.
 Please note that the tax credit is not available in stepparent nor in relative adoption cases.

 The law also continues to apply to unsuccessful/failed adoptions.
-Among the other provisions of the revised law Congress eliminated the sunset provision on the old tax credit which would have caused the tax credit to expire in December 2001 (it now sunsets in 2013) and indexed the credit for inflation.
+Among the other provisions of the revised law Congress eliminated the sunset provision on the old tax credit which would have caused the tax credit to expire in December 2001 and indexed the credit for inflation.
 The new law also increases the amount of money which employer may provide to employees tax free to help subsidize adoption efforts.
 To determine how much of your adoption expenses will be allowed as a tax credit on your federal income tax return please contact your tax preparer or accountant as the new adoption tax credit law will make a major financial impact for the better on the vast majority of adoptive families.

 How and what do you charge for your legal services?